Fibre for Gut Health and Cancer Prevention: A Dietitian’s Top Tips

 Supported and Edited by Feel Better Nutrition

-Move into life after cancer treatment with more ease, more energy and better health
+Move into life after cancer treatment with more ease, more energy, and less overwhelm.

 What’s included in the e-Book?

-✅ Breakdown of nutrition and breast cancer, including all the latest research on which foods reduce recurrence risk.
+✅ Breakdown of nutrition and breast cancer, including the latest research on which foods reduce recurrence risk, and what to avoid.

-✅ Bonus ingredients to build a healthy gut microbiome to fight cancer!
+✅ Bonus recommendations to support gut health and build a healthy gut microbiome

-✅ Cancer-Fighting Meal Toolkit: learn how to balance your meals to fight cancer long term!
+✅ Cancer-Fighting Meal Toolkit: learn how to balance your meals for long term health

 “I’m really enjoying the recipes, very easy to follow and so delicious!
-The Bircher, Chia Pudding, Boosted Smoothie and the Lentil Dahl are my favourites so far!” - L
+The Bircher, Chia Pudding, Boosted Smoothie and the Lentil Dahl are my favourites so far!” - L, breast cancer client

 Cat Moscatello